1dv031/syllabus/examination/part_1/examination.md

 For each file, try to answer the following questions:

+1. Could you try to describe in words what is going on in the communication.
+In other word try to explain the scenario that was recorded.
-1. What protocols are used in the communication?
+2. What protocols are used in the communication?
-2. At what layer of the OSI (or TCP/IP) model do they operate?
+3. At what layer of the OSI (or TCP/IP) model do each of the protocol operate?
-3. What RFC(s) (if any) will help us learn more about this protocol?
+4. What RFC(s) (if any) will help us learn more about each protocol?
-4. What is the purpose of the protocol?
+5. What is the purpose of each protocol?
-5. Who are the communicating parties at each layer (focus on addresses)?
+6. Who are the communicating parties at each layer (focus on addresses)?
-6. How are they related to one another?
+7. Could we spot any sensitive data (like passwords) in the communication?

+***No need to rewrite information about same protocol if they appear in more then one capture file.***

 <br />
 As for a more in-depth analysis of each file, use Wireshark functions to answer the following questions: